 - Technical Support

 - Hosting a Sustainable Event

 Whether planning a conference, seminar, symposium, or other outreach event, the following guide can help you plan your next event at the Carl R. Woese Institute for Genomic Biology (IGB).
-Use this guide and our checklist to help you to arrange your event details.
+Use this guide to help you to arrange your event details.

 Contacts for Event Planning